 When looking at the use of the word sustainability in our industry, it’s clear that it covers a whole range of meanings and practices for different businesses.
 For some, eliminating the use of the microplastic known as floral foam qualifies as being ‘green’, whilst for others, offering products that last forever – such as artificially preserved flowers – makes sense from their viewpoint as meeting the expectations of an environmentally friendly business.

-The trouble with these two scenarios is that this doesn’t consider the business as a whole (looking at all the practices, not just the elimination of one waste product), or, it doesn’t consider the end life of the product – which is only landfill in the case of preserved flowers.
+The trouble with these two scenarios is that this doesn’t consider the business as a whole (looking at all the practices, not just the elimination of one waste product), or, it doesn’t consider the end life of the product – which in the case of preserved flowers is only landfill.

-Whether the lack of awareness of the businesses that promote themselves this way is intentional or not, the result is the same; confusion, misinformation, and a “greenwashed” version of the truth for customers.
+It may be unintentional for some businesses to promote themselves as responsible – even when they are not – due to lack of information and awareness.
+But the result is the same; confusion, misinformation, and a “greenwashed” version of the truth for customers.
 This makes shopping for flowers sustainably very difficult.

 Customers know that brands want to appear as being ethical and sustainable, and they know that this kind of misinformation exists.
-What makes it difficult for our industry is the perception of flowers as already being natural and environmentally friendly, which is not always the case.
+What makes it difficult for our industry is the perception that flowers are already natural and environmentally friendly, which is not always the case.